 - Penile injection therapy (a treatment for erectile dysfunction)

 - Blood diseases, including leukemia and sickle cell anemia

-Treatment for priapism is important, because a prolonged erection can scar the penis if not treated.
+Treatment for priapism is important because a prolonged erection can scar the penis if not treated.
 The goal of treatment is to relieve the erection and preserve penile function.
 In most cases, treatment involves draining the blood using a needle placed in the side of the penis.
 Medications that help shrink blood vessels, which decreases blood flow to the penis, also may be used.
 In rare cases, surgery may be required to avoid permanent damage to the penis.
 If the condition is due to sickle cell disease, a blood transfusion may be necessary.
-Treating any underlying medical condition or substance abuse problem is important to preventing priapism.
+Treating any underlying medical condition or substance abuse problem is important for preventing priapism.

 Peyronie's disease is a condition in which a plaque, or hard lump, forms on the penis.
 The plaque may develop on the upper (more common) or lower side of the penis, in the layers that contain erectile tissue.
-The plaque often begins as a localized area of irritation and swelling (inflammation), and can develop into a hardened scar.
+The plaque often begins as a localized area of irritation and swelling (inflammation) and can develop into a hardened scar.
 The scarring reduces the elasticity of the penis in the area affected.